2016 World Snooker Championship: Second round

 The second round was played between 21 and 25 April as best-of-25-frames, over three sessions.
 McManus won 13–11 over Carter, who had defeated him 10–5 in the first round in 2015.
 Ding Junhui won 13–10 over Judd Trump, who had defeated him 13–4 in the previous year's quarter-finals.
 Carter was strongly critical of the table on which he played McManus, calling it "the worst I have ever played on."
 Tournament organisers later changed the cloth and cushions used on the tables.

 Kyren Wilson led at both 7–0 and then 11–5 over Allen before Allen won four straight frames to trail 11–9, but Wilson won the next two to win the match 13–9 and advance to his first World Championship quarter-final.
 Mark Selby led Sam Baird 11–7 before Baird won four consecutive frames to level at 11–11.
 Selby then won the next two frames to win 13–11.
 Four-time champion John Higgins beat Ricky Walden 13–8, and two-time champion Mark Williams defeated Michael Holt, also 13–8, to get past the second round for only the second time since 2006.
 Marco Fu defeated Anthony McGill 13–9 to reach his first quarter-final in a decade.

 Trailing Barry Hawkins 9–12, Ronnie O'Sullivan won three consecutive frames to take the match to a deciding frame.
 Hawkins prevailed in the decider to win the match 13–12, the first time in 14 years that he had beaten O'Sullivan in a competitive match.
-This was also the only the second time in 13 years that O'Sullivan had failed to reach the quarter-finals.
+This was also only the second time in 13 years that O'Sullivan had failed to reach the quarter-finals.
 Despite losing, O'Sullivan made four century breaks and eight more breaks over 50, scoring 1,409 points to Hawkins's 1,135.